 - Enforce the dress code for faculty and students

-- Refer to remediation any student or faculty member who struggles with any aspect of the program
+- Arrange remediation for any student or faculty member who struggles with any aspect of the program

-- Be proficient in using the online classroom – checking on student progress and any issues.
+- Be proficient in using the online classroom – checking on student progress and addressing deficiencies

 - Certify attendance rolls